Stat184-Spring2025/Sec1_FP_Shania_Sree_Lauren/README.md

 - The primary dataset was sourced from Kaggle (https://www.kaggle.com/datasets/unsdsn/world-happiness/data)
 - The secondary dataset was sourced from Kaggle (https://www.kaggle.com/datasets/nicolasgonzalezmunoz/world-bank-world-development-indicators)
-- This project was completed by:
-  1.
-  2.
-  3.

-Be sure to list where you got any data used within the project.
-Be sure to acknowledge any one whose work or elements you're drawing upon.

 ## Authors

-Give information about who are the authors of the project and how people can get in touch if they have questions.
+This project was completed by:
+  1. Shania King | Email: sfk5867@psu.edu
+  2. Lauren Miller | Email: lfm5648@psu.edu
+  3. Sree Penumuchu | Email: skp5994@psu.edu

+Please reach out if you have any questions!